vplauzon/kusto-x/README.md

 }
 ```

-A capture value is strong type.
-It can either be a Kusto table or a Kusto scalar.
+A captured value has a schema (or a type if it's a scalar).

 ## If